leocavalcante/siler/README.md

 ```
 Nothing more, nothing less.
 You don't need even tell Siler to `run` or something like that.

-As said before, Siler aims to use PHP files and functions as first-class citiziens, so no Controllers here.
+As said before, Siler aims to use PHP files and functions as first-class citizens, so no Controllers here.
 If you want to call something more self-container instead of a Closure, you can simply give a PHP filename then Siler will require it for you.

 <sub>index.php</sub>
 ```php